At Cheshire Lasers our NVQ Level 4 Laser Technician provides Laser and IPL Hair Removal treatments.

 What to expect during a consultation

-Prior to any treatment our laser technicians will provide a full consultation.
+Prior to any treatment, our laser technicians will provide a full consultation.
 The consultation identifies your expectations and provides a complete explanation of the treatment.
-A medical history is taken to confirm suitability for treatment and if you wish to proceed a written informed consent is obtained and a patch test is performed to confirm there are no adverse skin reactions to the light.
+Our Laser technicians take a full medical history to confirm your suitability for treatment.
+If you wish to go ahead with treatment they will discuss everything on our consent form so you understand everything before signing it.
+They will then perform a patch test to confirm there are no adverse skin reactions to the light.

-Laser and Intense Pulsed Light systems release precisely controlled short bursts of light that are absorbed by melanin, the pigment in hair.
-This heats the hair and destroys the root to achieve long term hair reduction.
+Laser and Intense Pulsed Light systems release precise short bursts of light energy which is the melanin pigment in the hair absorbs.
+This energy heats the hair and destroys the root to achieve long term hair reduction.

 How is Laser the treatment carried out?

-At Cheshire Lasers we use Intensed Pulsed Light for hair removal.
+At Cheshire Lasers, we use Intense Pulsed Light for Hair Removal.
 You will be asked to put on goggles to protect your eyes.
 A layer of chilled gel is applied to the area to guide the light into the skin.
 The light guide is placed on the skin and a short pulse of light is released, targeting many follicles simultaneously.
 The applicator is then moved to the neighbouring area of skin and the process is repeated until the entire area is treated.
 The chilled gel is removed and the area is cooled.

 Grey/white hair has no melanin so cannot be effectively treated.
 If you have grey or white hair we recommend electrolysis at Cheshire Lasers this treatment is provided by Helena Fryer.